Fayetteville prepares for annual Wizard Weekend - NewsBreak

 Fayetteville prepares for annual Wizard Weekend

-Visit Fayetteville is hosting its annual Wizard Weekend on January 29th and 30th, 2022.
+Visit Fayetteville is hosting its annual Wizard Weekend on Jan.
+29 and 30.
 The festival will be entirely outside this year due to COVID precautions.
-Tabitha Stover, with Visit Fayetteville, said the event will feature a sorting hat ceremony, potions classes, and quidditch tournaments.
+Tabitha Stover with Visit Fayetteville said the event will feature a sorting hat ceremony, potions classes and quidditch tournaments, just as seen in Harry Potter books and films.West Virginia ranked among worst states to raise a family

 Comments / 0